nabilabd/blog-site/_drafts/meuse_tutorial.md

 meuse_df <- cbind( attr(meuse, "data"), meuse@coords) # just coerce to df
 ```

-The sp package comes with special built-in graphing functions, such as "bubble":
+The sp package comes with special built-in graphing functions, such as `bubble`:

 ```r